scoskey/m0037/notes.md

 *Logic* is the area of study that concerns reasoning.
 It has of course been studied by both philosophers and mathematicians for several millennia.

-In this module we will study *mathematical logic*, which has been studied since late 1800s.
+In this module we will study *mathematical logic*, which has been studied since the late 1800s.
 During that period mathematics itself was rapidly evolving and modernising, and mathematical logic was developed to help provide a rigorous foundation for contemporary mathematics.

 Mathematical logic helps us understand what language we can use when discussing mathematics, what makes theorem statements meaningful, and what forms of reasoning are appropriate to use in proofs.
-It also helps us build and study mathematical structures like groups, rings, graphs, and so on.
+It also helps us build and study mathematical structures like number systems, functions, graphs, groups, rings, topological spaces, and so on.

-The modern field of mathematical logic now consists of three interconnected subfields: first order logic, set theory, and computability theory.
+The modern field of mathematical logic now consists of three interconnected subfields: first order logic and model theory, set theory, and computability theory.

 In this module we will focus primarily on first order logic.
 However we will begin our study with the much simpler propositional logic, along with some elementary set theory to support our studies.
 We will conclude with an introduction to computability theory and the incompleteness phenomenon.

 ### 1. Propositional logic

 We begin our study of mathematical logic with *propositional logic*.
 Propositional logic deals with the boolean connectives (P implies Q, and so forth) but excludes quantifiers (for all, there exists).

-In the next part we will study first order logic, which adds the quantifiers back in.
-While propositional logic is thus much simpler than first order logic, learning it is not a waste of time for two reasons: (1) propisitional logic has many uses and applications by itself, and (2) our understanding of propositional logic will help us to understand first order logic.
+In the next part we will study first order logic, which adds in the quantifiers.
+While propositional logic is thus much simpler than first order logic, it nonetheless has many uses and applications.
+Moreover, familiarity with propositional logic will help us when we approach first order logic.

 We begin by introducing the *language* of propositional logic.
 Every language has an *alphabet*, or set of symbols we may write.
 The alphabet of propositional logic includes: